2012 Serbian local elections: Gadžin Han

 Results of the election for the Municipal Assembly of Gadžin Han:

 Incumbent mayor Saša Đorđević of the Socialist Party was confirmed for another term in office after the election.

 Merošina

 Results of the election for the Municipal Assembly of Merošina:

-Incumbent mayor Slobodan Todorović of the Socialist Party was initially confirmed for another term in office, leading a coalition government that also included the Democratic Party and the United Regions of Serbia.
+Incumbent mayor Slobodan Todorović of the Socialist Party of Serbia was initially confirmed for another term in office, leading a coalition government that also included the Democratic Party and the United Regions of Serbia.
+Sanja Miladinović of the Democratic Party was chosen as president of the assembly.

 In December 2012, the United Regions of Serbia formed a new governing coalition with the Progressives, aided by two former Socialist delegates.
 Sanja Stajić, at the time a member of the United Regions of Serbia, was chosen as mayor.
 Stajić was in turn dismissed in November 2013 and replaced by Bojan Nešić of the Progressive Party.

 In April 2016, the local Progressive organization attempted to replace Nešić.
 This led to a split in the party's assembly delegation, with Nešić forming a breakaway group called "Naprednjaci Merošine" and establishing a new coalition with the Democratic Party.